 Project narratives will be accepted in Word or PDF format via the application form.
 If you’d like to prepare your application ahead of time, download a copy of the application questions.

-Applications received by April 15, 2019 will receive first consideration.
-Applications will be evaluated by faculty and members of AIR.
-Selected applicants will be notified on a rolling basis, no later than May 17th, 2019.
+Applications received by March 9, 2020 will receive first consideration.
+Applications will be evaluated by members of AIR.
+Selected applicants will be notified on a rolling basis, no later than April 1, 2020.

-Selected grantees would be required to meet with librarians for an OER consultation, submit a work plan, and publish any new or derivative OER using the Libraries’ digital publishing services under a Creative Commons license.
-Completed projects are expected to be implemented in a course offered during the 2019-2020 academic year.
+Selected grantees will be required to meet with librarians for an OER consultation, submit a work plan, and publish any new or derivative OER using the Libraries’ digital publishing services under a Creative Commons license.
+Completed projects are expected to be implemented in a course offered during the 2020-2021 academic year.